moettle/moettle.github.io/content/post/favorite-resources/index.md

 # Twitter

+**This section is slightly deprecated since TweetDeck is not freely available anymore, and X is loosing importance.
+The search for tags still works.**

 One of the best platform to get the newest information about cybersecurity is Twitter.
 For a long time Twitter was the go-to platform for the whole community to share information and news about the newest attacks.
 Penetration testers share their newest tools and exploits, and threat analysts share their newest intel about current attacks.
 Since Musk has bought Twitter parts of the community moved to Mastodon or other platforms but still, Twitter is a platform rich in information on cybersecurity.
 The only thing you need to know is how to use it effectively.

 Twitter lets you search for certain tags in their search field.
 The best tags on Twitter include: